-The employee benefits recognized in the income statement for 2021 amounted to CHF -3.5 million (2020: CHF +1.1 million).
-The cost reduction in the previous year was the result of a plan change in Switzerland, which generated a positive contribution of CHF 4.2 million.
-The past service costs of CHF 1.0 million in the year under review are due to another plan change in Switzerland.
-Pension costs consist of employer contributions relating to the defined contribution plans and pension costs relating to the defined benefit plans.
+The employee benefits recognized in the income statement for 2022 amounted to CHF 2.6 million (previous year: CHF 3.5 million).
+Pension costs consist of employer contributions relating to the defined contribution plans and pension costs relating to the defined benefit plans and other long-term employee benefits.

 The pension plans in Switzerland and France are classified as defined benefit plans under IAS 19.
-In 2021, 218 people participated in these defined benefit plans; in 2020, the number was 218.
+In 2022, 214 people participated in these defined benefit plans; in the previous year, the number was 218.
 The Swiss plan is fully incorporated under a collective foundation.
 The French plan is funded by insurance.
 For the defined benefit plans, the pension costs in each period are calculated on the basis of an actuarial valuation.
 The deficit or excess of the fair value of plan assets over the present value of the defined benefit obligation is recognized as a liability or an asset on the balance sheet.
 Actuarial gains and losses arise mainly from changes in actuarial assumptions and differences between actuarial assumptions and actual developments.
 They are recognized in the statement of comprehensive income.
 It can be assumed that the assets of both plans do not include Interroll shares.